13 Tips for Better Data Aggregation in PostgreSQL and TimescaleDB

 So, if you ever find yourself wondering why your continuous aggregate data disappeared partially or in full, check again.

 Once aggregations for any given time bucket are materialized, their values will not change until the next refresh, at the very earliest.
-Therefore, materialized aggregates may get out of date, especially for ingest workloads with backfills.
+Therefore, materialized aggregates may get outdated, especially for ingest workloads with backfills.
 However, they remain current for append-only ingest workloads.

 Depending on how quickly your materialized aggregates get out of date due to incoming data backfills, you may need to set up your refresh policy to run more frequently.